How to start an e-commerce business

 • Your knowledge areas

-Identify the key aspects of you that sets you apart – your unique selling point (USP).
+Make sure that at this stage of the process you have identified the key business aspects that will set you apart – commonly known as your unique selling point (USP).
 This is the secret sauce that will make customers choose you over competitors.

 For example, maybe your products: